Carbon Removal Standards Initiative

 How the Carbon Removal Standards Initiative is Meeting the Challenge:

-The Carbon Removal Standards Initiative (CRSI) ensures that carbon removal is effective, equitable, and held to the highest standards.
+The Carbon Removal Standards Initiative (CRSI) works to ensure that carbon removal is transparent, accountable, scientifically rigorous, and capable of delivering meaningful climate impact.

 This project aligns with the following Sustainable Development Goals